muxable/transcoder/README.md

 ## Client SDK

-For convenience if you don't want to deal with signalling, a lightweight client SDK is provided.
+For convenience if you don't want to deal with signalling and reconnection semantics, a lightweight client SDK is provided.

 ### Example usage